tom-steel/Banned-Phrases/aircrew/b/index.md

 ## Bold underlined*
 (adj.)
 Very important.

+## Bona Jet
+(n.)
+A harrier aircraft.
+Plastic pig, Wozzle jet, Flying tea trolley

+Related definitions:

+- Flying tea trolley
+- Plastic pig
+- Wozzle jet

 ## Bong
 (v.)
 To infringe a safety margin, restriction, or pass below a cleared level.
 Eg: You are in trouble because you ~ed controlled airspace.

+## Book of words
+(n.)
+A book or manual of instruction, such as, for example, Pilots’ Notes/any official publication. cf. Good book

+## Boot (the)
+(n.)
+The rear cockpit of a tandem aircraft.

 ## Bottom line
 (n.)
 After everything else has been taken into consideration this is the most important fact.
 Usually used to describe at least 5 different facts.
 At the end of the day cf. NB

+## Boy (the)
+(n.)
+The most acclaimed person in a group at a particular moment in time. _On fire_

 ## Brain fart
 (n.)
 1. When one is incapable of giving the correct answer to a problem 2.
 A completely inappropriate comment, reply or action. cf. Coggie